Intel dossier

 When Each Wins

-• Houston wins when the strategy wants trade, port, medical, energy-adjacent, or master-planned suburban exposure with stronger infrastructure moats and fewer but clearer high-signal district types.
+• Houston wins when the strategy is already tied to port, petrochemical, medical, or master-planned suburban demand and wants stronger current yield with clearer specialization.

 Related Pages